Quantum walk on a random comb: Numerical studies and results

 \subsubsection{Integrated density of states for $E>4$}

 On Fig.~\ref{etaE>4} we show the integrated density of states $\eta(E)$, again obtained from \rf{Lambda+Eta} and the recursion relation \rf{RecRelE>4} for the $C_n$'s.
-The results for $\eta(E)$ are plotted as a function of the energy $E$, and for different values of the hole probability $p$ going from zero (the regular comb) to almost one (the linear chain).
+The results for $\eta(E)$ are plotted as a function of the energy $E$, and for different values of the hole probability $p$ going from $0.1$ to almost one (the linear chain).
 Again the curves are obtained from sample size $\mathcal{N}=10^5$.

-For $p=0$ which is the regular infinite comb with no disorder we get a smooth curve which agrees with the analytical results of \cite{David_2022}.
+For $p=0$ which is the regular infinite comb with no disorder, we get a smooth curve which agrees with the analytical results of \cite{David_2022}.
 For $p>0$, $\eta(E)$ is a continuous but non-differentiable function of the energy $E$, with singularities at the same dense set of points as the Lyapunov exponent $\gamma(E)$.
 Note also that at the maximal value $E_{\mathrm{max}}=16/3$, $\eta$ is the normalised number of $E>4$ states per unit of length for the spine, and agrees with the analytical result of Appendix \ref{AProbChain}